-When Jason reached for the whiskey it didn’t camouflage the momentary squint the DCI’s observation had caused.
+When Jason reached for the whiskey it didn’t camouflage the momentary narrowing of his eyes that the DCI’s observation had caused.

-“Don’t worry about that,” Royston said.
+“Don’t worry about it, it’s natural,” Royston said.
 “Revenge is on everyone’s mind at the moment but we have to remember that our first allegiance is to the British public.
-We all know the risks when we go out there every day among the shit of society.
-Even in circumstances like this, we cannot afford to drop to their level.”
+We all know the risks when we go out there every day to deal with the decent people, and the shit of society.
+Even in circumstances like this, we cannot afford to drop to the level of the lowlifes.”

-“Jason, if it had been the other way around, I’d have Paul sitting where you are and we’d be having the same conversation.
-He’d probably be banging his fist on this desk and telling me he wanted a search warrant and an armed response team.”
+“Jason, if it had been the other way around and you’d been killed, I’d have Paul sitting where you are and we’d be having the same conversation.
+He’d probably be standing in front of me banging his fist on this desk and telling me he wanted a search warrant and an armed response team.”

-“That’s my point, Sir—we only needed to stand in front of the doors of the gang’s headquarters—our source even told us that they’d be armed and put up resistance.
-We passed on our intelligence, so how could it all go wrong so fucking badly?”
+“That’s my point, sir.
+Paul Gallagher wasn’t simply murdered, he was fucking executed.
+We were briefed to approach from a particular direction towards the gang’s headquarters and wait for a call regarding armed back-up.
+Our source even told us that Tennent’s men might be armed and put up resistance.
+We passed on our intelligence, and were told not to go armed in case of a spontaneous reaction.
+How could it all go wrong so fucking badly?”

-“Don’t say it, Sir.”
-He shook his head.
+“Don’t say it, sir.”
+He held up a hand, and shook his head.
 “Don’t suggest a few days off or that I should attend fucking counselling.”

 “Look, mate—you’re a bloody good detective but if you go out there now after that fucked-up result in court, you won’t be able to do your job properly.
 You owe it to yourself—you owe it to Paul—”

-“No, don’t lay that on me, Sir.
+“No, don’t lay that on me, sir.
 I need to be at work.
-I must get back on the case and put fucking Billy Tennent away once and for all.”
+I must get back on the case and put fucking Harry Tennent away once and for all.”

 “Jason, it’s the twenty-fourth of the month.
-Take a week, or two weeks if necessary but fuck off somewhere and try to chill out.
+Take two weeks or three if necessary but fuck off somewhere and try to chill out.
 Go back up north to Scotland for a few days.
 You’re a Glasgow man, aren’t you?”

-“You need a change of scenery for a week or two—it’s been proven that it helps.
+“You need a change of scenery for a couple of weeks—it’s been proven that it helps.
 How about taking your girlfriend away for a few days—”

 “I can’t hold onto a girlfriend and do the job properly—the job always comes first.”